Tips To Encourage Healthy Eating In Your Workplace Wellness Program

 More Flavorful, Fresh & Nutritious

-Foods remain fresh when they don’t require travelling far to finally reach their consumers.
+Vegetables and fruits remain fresh when they don’t require travelling far to reach their consumers.
 As a result, their additional processing is saved that in turn extends their shelf life.
 Also, foods that are consumed closer from where they are picked tend to have a higher nutritional value.
 Vegetables and fruits that are at their peak in this season of winter include apples, beets, broccoli, kale, pear, mushrooms, sweet potatoes, and pumpkins.

 Support For Local Community